Road6943/RoadRayge/README.md

+# RoadRayge will shut down on April 22, 2024
+Arras will get a built-in theme editor update for its 6th birthday on April 22, 2024.
+To migrate all your themes to the format used by the new theme editor, please upgrade your RoadRayge to the latest version by clicking this [link](https://github.com/Road6943/RoadRayge/raw/main/RoadRayge.user.js)

+Once you have done so, please navigate to the Misc section and click the button labelled `Download All Themes In V1 Format`

+Thank you for using TIGER and RoadRayge all these years.
+It has been wonderful seeing the themes you have all created, and I hope to see many more incredible themes with the launch of the new built-in theme editor!

+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+\
+---

 # RoadRayge
 Fully customizable theme and graphics editor for [arras.io](https://arras.io/).
 Successor to TIGER by Road#6943 and Arras Graphics Client by Ray Adams.
 We worked together to combine both of our editors into RoadRayge, giving you the best of both worlds!